turol/smaaDemo/readme.txt

 Linux: Go to /binaries and type make.
 To change build settings copy example.mk to local.mk in the same directory.
 You only need to include changed lines in local.mk.

-Emscripten: Go to /emscripten and type make.
-On Windows you will need to run this through MinGW shell configured for Emscripten.
-Change build settings with local.mk as on Linux.
-Emscripten version is currently broken.

-Windows: There is a Visual Studio 2013 solution in /windows/SMAADemo.sln.
-You will need SDL2 headers and Windows libraries.
+Windows: There is a Visual Studio 2015 solution in /windows/SMAADemo.sln.
+You will need boost, SDL2 and Vulkan SDK.
+You also need to build the following libraries from the included sources under /foreign:
+SPIRV-Tools.lib
+SPIRV-Tools-comp.lib
+SPIRV-Tools-opt.lib
+spirv-cross-core.lib
+spirv-cross-glsl.lib

 Usage
 =====

 Command line options:
-"--gles" - Use OpenGL ES.
-"--gldebug" - Enable OpenGL debugging.
+"--debug" - Enable renderer debugging.
+"--trace" - Enable renderer tracing.
+"--nocache" - Don't load shaders from cache.
+"-f", "--fullscreen" - Start in fullscreen mode.
-"--noinstancing" - Disable instancing.
+"novsync" - Disable vsync.
-"--dsa <mode>" - Select DSA mode: "arb", "ext", "none".
-"--glmajor <version>" - Specify OpenGL major version.
-"--glminor <version>" - Specify OpenGL minor version.
 "--width <value>" - Specify window width.
 "--height <value>" - Specify window height.
 "<file path> ..." - Load specified image(s).
-Cycling through images not yet supported.

 Key commands:
 A - Toggle antialiasing on/off